j3bb9z/docker-meteor-builder/README.md

       --volume /path/to/output:/bundle \
       risetechnologies/meteor-builder

-Additional arguments may be given and are forwarded to `meteor build`.
+The default build command is set as

+    meteor --unsafe-perm build --server-only --directory /bundle

+The command can be overwritten by specifying another.
+`meteor npm install` will always be run before the command.
 It is recommended to use `--directory` and use the output like that if possible, or compress on the host system to increase performance dramatically.

-    docker run -v /path/to/app:/app -v /path/to/output:/bundle risetechnologies/meteor-builder --server-only  --directory
+    docker run -v /path/to/app:/app -v /path/to/output:/bundle risetechnologies/meteor-builder meteor build --directory /bundle

 ### Versioning